Makes approx. 20 Macarons

 200g white chocolate

-Preheat the Miele Oven on Fan plus 130°C. Line two baking trays with non-stick paper and place a template with 5cm circles under the paper as a guide, if needed.
+Preheat a Miele Oven on Fan plus 130°C. Line two baking trays with non-stick paper and place a template with 5cm circles under the paper as a guide, if needed.

 Blitz the icing sugar, ground almonds and Earl Grey tea leaves in a food processor.